deeenes/bioinfo-tools/README.md

 ### Editor

 If you are about to start writing code it is important to have a good text editor.
+What makes a good text editor is the followings:

+-   Syntax highlighting: it automatically colors the different elements of the language so it will be easier for you to recognize them and read the code
+-   Autocompletion: it automatically offers suggestions to complete words while you are typing so you don't need to type of long function or variable name more than once
+-   Automatic indentation and closing parentheses automatically.
+These features can make writing code even more convenient.
+-   Nice color scheme and line numbering: it is important to have a color scheme which has appropriate contrast and gentle with your eyes (usually dark background color schemes).
+-   Line numbering: you must have the lines numbered so you can easily find the line blamed by the error message.
+-   Search and replace also by regular expressions, go to line key combination.

 In Linux usually not a problem as the default ones like `gedit` can be tuned to be quite good.
 Personally I use
 [Kate from KDE](https://kate-editor.org/).
 For Mac and Windows you need to install one, for example